DrorHarari/csvjson/README.md

-# csvjson
-The one CSV format to rule them all - simple, expressive, precise.

 # Introducing CSVJSON

 The comma separated values (CSV) format is a simple textual data format that has been used for exchanging tabluar data between programs and systems for many years.
 There is even an RFC attempting to standardize this format - RFC 4180.